fweiss/android-accelerometer/README.md

 When you open the app, you'll see the live values from the device's embedded accelerometer.
 Below the digital display is an analog bar.
 When you gently shake the device from side to side (X-axis) the analog bar will fill, showing full when consistent shaking is detected.
-The bar will not show full is the device is merely tapped.
+The bar will not show full when the device is merely tapped.

 ## Notes